lee2sman/nosebook/log.md

 # Log

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2026-09-02

+Some work in progress started tonight: I'm revisiting my visual quilt poems project that procedurally generates visual poems laid out like patchwork quilt patterning.
+This was prompted by putting my [Quilt poems: Encoding Craft Traditions as Generative Poetry](https://leetusman.com/archive/quilt-encodings/) paper from the ELO conference proceedings this summer online on the ➘Dig Archive site.
+Incidentally, this might be item number #100 on the site, and there is a [RSS feed for added items](https://leetusman.com/archive/feed).

+I want to update or make an alternative form of the [Daily Quilt Poems](https://leetusman.com/projects/quilt-poems/) that uses multiple fonts, maybe color, and perhaps rotates words.
+But I didn't want to faff around with fengari as I'm really more comfortable with L5 and I feel more confident in its longterm life as this turns into a multi-year project, something that I revisit and may want to change periodically and build up different variations.

+Tonight I went in and implemented the part that picks 8 random words for each quilt's 8 different colored blocks from the selected quilt pattern.
+Then I implemented a function that calculates the width of the widest line of text from a quilt-poem.
+Next step is to kind of work backwards and figure out where to start drawing each quilt poem on screen.
+The translated x position should be (in pseudocode) *width/2 - quilt_max_width/2*, and I'll have to also get the max width of each column and pad out words as I write across.
+But if I want to have a different random font for each of the 8 words then my calculations will get a bit more complicated as I'll need to test the max_width of each word in its font and not just the max_width of an entire line of the same font.
+This will be a good test of my textWidth() implementation in L5!

+I'm taking a train trip tomorrow, so hopefully I'll get some time to finish this up or push it forward.
+Once finished I want to test exporting for web with alexjgriffith's [LoveJS Builder](https://codeberg.org/alexjgriffith/lovejsbuild).

 ## 2026-09-01